filipamiralopes/Exploring-Geodata/README.md

 ## Description

-Here I process the signalling information, join it with the cell information and visualize a few selected movement chains.
+- Here I process the signalling information, join it with the cell information and visualize a few selected movement chains.
-Data processing involves parsing of the data, filtering the necessary columns and rows (data/00_treated.csv).
+- Data processing involves parsing of the data, filtering the necessary columns and rows (data/00_treated.csv).
-To simulate a privacy step, I hash the imsi column with sha256 algorithm and use the resulting hexadecimal value.
+- To simulate a privacy step, I hash the imsi column with sha256 algorithm and use the resulting hexadecimal value.
-I'll be looking to only 4 signals.
+- I'll be looking into only 4 signals.
-Based on the coordinates that can be found in the cell information, one can visualize the movement of these four subscribers (separately).
+- Based on the coordinates that can be found in the cell information, one can visualize the movement of these four subscribers (separately).
 For this I used GoogleMaps API and gmplot package (https://github.com/vgm64/gmplot)